-CDC considering new guidelines for levels in children as lead is still a danger for millions of American families
+CDC considering guidelines for levels in children as lead is still a danger for millions of American families

 As every parent knows, early childhood development plays a crucial role in shaping practically every aspect of our lives leading into adulthood, including health, learning ability, and social-emotional competence.
 So imagine how devastating it can be to learn that, despite your best efforts to steer your child down the right path, his or her development will forever be hindered due to toxic exposure in your own home.